ZaidMade/AlchemyQuest/README.md

 ## Notes
-* My logo has been omitted from this code labeled 'Zaid' in ROM0's Data section.
+* My logo has been omitted from this code labeled 'Logo' INCBIN `zaid.2bpp` and `zaid.tilemap` in ROM0's "Data" section in `src/data.asm`.
 Feel free to replace it with your own.

 ## Links
 * OpenAlchemist by Guillaume "Keph" Delhumeau and Antoine "guigoz" Morineau